boazbk/crypto/lec_02_computational-security.md

 encounter those.
 To make things clean (and to correspond to standard terminology), we will generally "efficient computation" with _polynomial time_ in $n$ where $n$ is either its input length or the key size (the key size and input length  will always be polynomially related, and so this choice won't matter).
 We want our algorithms (encryption, decryption, etc) to be computable in polynomial time, but to require _super polynomial time_ to break.

-__Negligible probabilities_.
-In cryptography, we care not just about the running time of the adversary but also about their probability of success (which should be as small as possible).
+__Negligible probabilities.__ In cryptography, we care not just about the running time of the adversary but also about their probability of success (which should be as small as possible).
-If $\mu:\N \rightarrow [0,\infty)$ is a function (which we'll often think of as corresponding to the adversary's probability of success or advantage over the trivial probability, as a function of the key size $n$) then we say that $\mu(n)$ is *negligible* if it's smaller than every polynomial.
+If $\mu:\N \rightarrow [0,\infty)$ is a function (which we'll often think of as corresponding to the adversary's probability of success or advantage over the trivial probability, as a function of the key size $n$) then we say that $\mu(n)$ is *negligible* if it's smaller than every inverse polynomial.
 Our security definitions will have the following form:

 >_"Scheme $S$ is secure if for every polynomial $p(\cdot)$ and $p(n)$ time adversary $Eve$, there is some negligible function $\mu$ such that the probability that $Eve$ succeeds in the security game for $S$ is at most $trivial + \mu(n)$_"